Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “I don’t understand.”

 “And there’s no reason you would.
-Basically, in exchange for becoming a magical being able to spread joy and cheer to all the little girls and boys in the world, I have to abide by a certain set of rules.
-It’s kind of like a pact.”
+Basically, in exchange for becoming a magical being who is able to spread joy and cheer to all the little girls and boys in the world, I have to abide by a certain set of rules.
+Think of it like a pact.”

-His answer left me stuttering.
-“But how?
-And with who?
-Who did you make the pact with?
-How was he, or she for that matter, able to grant you magical powers?
-What’s going on?””
+I stuttered.
+“B-But h-how?
+A-And with who?
+W-Who did you m-make the pact w-with?
+H-how was he, or s-she for that matter, a-able to grant you magical powers?
+What’s going on?”

 “Sorry, Bill, I wish I could tell you more, but I’m afraid you’re just going to have to accept the fact that there are things you are simply not meant to know. “

-He sighed.
-“Not as many as I used to.
+Santa shook his head and sighed.
+“It’s not as dumb of a question as you might think.
+I didn’t visit nearly as many as I used to.
 There are more people in this world, William, but ironically enough I’m visiting less and less.”

 “Is faith in you the only criteria for getting presents?”